Chinese Air And Naval Bases In South China Sea Nearly Finished, Aerial Photos Show

 — Duan Dang (@duandang) January 30, 2018

 The newly acquired photos also reveal that China is heavily defending their new bases with various military ships constantly patrolling the area.
 This includes heavy missile frigates equipped with missile launchers, dual barrel 100mm guns, and other weaponry.
-Troop transport vessels along with large transport vessels have also been spotted.
-Several countries including the Philippines, Brunei, Vietnam, and Malaysia all have legitimate claims to parts of the South China Sea, but China continues to stick to its vague Nine-Dash Line claim which encompasses the majority of the contested area.
+Troop transport vessels along with other large vessels have also been spotted.
+Several countries, including the Philippines, Brunei, Vietnam, and Malaysia, all have legitimate claims to parts of the South China Sea, but China continues to stick to its vague Nine-Dash Line claim, which encompasses the majority of the contested area.
 China’s claim, which includes the Paracel Islands, the Spratly Islands, Scarborough Shoal, and the Macclesfield Bank, currently encroaches on several countries’ exclusive economic zones.